murchandamus/bips/bip-update-process.md

 ### What should be documented in a BIP?

-The BIPs repository is focused on information and technology that support and expand the utility of the bitcoin currency.[^astroturfing]
+The BIPs repository is focused on information and technologies that support and expand the utility of the bitcoin currency.[^astroturfing]

 ## BIP format and structure